hfradio.org

 The other view from the balcony

-My Current Station - Brinnon, Washington
+My Current Station - Stevensville, Montana

 Code Key Also, I am using two World War II Navy Straight Key.
 One is CMI-26003A, meaning, C for Contracted Out, MI for Molded Insulator (the company that was contracted to make the key), 26 for Straight Telegraph Key, and 003A for the model number and revision.
 The other one is a CJB26003A - made by J.H.
 Bunnell.
 Here is a website that shows you how to decode these keys: The Telegraph Office: U. S. Navy Telegraph and Wireless Keys.